adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

 }, httpClientWithContentLength, consoleLoggerFactory);
 ```

-We connect to the MCP Server and enumerate the available tools, so we can add them to the agent that we created in the next step.
+We connect to the MCP Server and enumerate the available tools, so we can add them to the agent that we create in the next step.

 ```csharp
 await using var managementMcpClient = await McpClient.CreateAsync(managementMcpTransport, loggerFactory: consoleLoggerFactory);